-Ken Owens is one of three Scarlets in the 2017 Lions squad.
+Ken Owens is one of two Scarlets to make the Dream Team.
 Pic: Huw Evans Picture Agency.

 By Graeme Gillespie